JMarOve/JMarOve/README.md

 - I work as a trader and market maker, but before that, I was an algebraic geometer (a lá Grothendieck) who evolved into a quant.

-- I´ve been coding since I was 17, mainly in C, C++, C#, Python, Sol, and VBA.
-Currently learning Rust.
+- I´ve been coding since I was 17, mainly in C, C++, C#, Python, and VBA.
+I'm currently learning Rust.

 - I like to build things and solve problems, so feel free to reach out if you have similar interests or would like to collaborate.